nmpatterson22/twitter_coronavirus/README.md

 2. Work with multilingual text
 3. Use the map-reduce divide-and-conquer paradigm to create parallel code

 Within each /viz folder there is a count of tweets from the hashtags stored in the map.py file.
+The viz folder contains the count per country and second contains count per language, separated by hashtag.

 I throughly enjoyed working with large volume of data and using this strategy to analyze these tweets and get insight into COVID-19 at scale.